BenWassa/dukkha/README.md

 # Project Dukkha — Dopamine Cartography (Artifact-First MVP)

-A fast, beautiful, zero-build field guide to dopamine as a mythic, cultural, and behavioral engine.
+A comprehensive field guide to dopamine as a mythic, cultural, and behavioral engine.
 Modern science (post-2015) + curated historical landmarks.
 Practical tools you can print.

 ## Why